happypeter/githome/wiki.md

 - tools
 - make it portable

+## Gate
+- Mother-son Gate is cool
+- width
+  - common car with 1.9m
+  - 2.4m is good
+- ordered Japanese style on PDD
+  - 3000RMB

 ## Tools
 - impact drill
   - hold fast when you drill sth hard, otherwise it may rotate and hit you.

 ## Cost
 - 4000RMB/year for rent